 Integrate with other Automation Apps

 Bunch reads all of this from plain text files…

 --- title: 📞Comms --- Messages Slack (dnd off)

 …and prepares your workspace with a single click

 - Check out the quick reference and example Bunches

 I wrote Bunch because I tend to launch a specific group of apps depending on the context I’m working in.
 These are apps I wouldn’t launch on login, and don’t need running all the time.
 I just wanted to make starting a new context into one click.
 It started with little Script Editor and Automator applets, but I found I wanted something easily configured with text files, quick to set up and easy to modify.
 It grew from there.

-Bunch has expanded a lot.
-It can serve as a full context switcher, and handle just about everything you’d want to automate when starting a new context (see the Syntax Summary for an overview of all the stuff I’ve added).
+Bunch has expanded a lot since that humble beginning.
+It can serve as a full context switcher, and handle just about everything you’d want to automate when starting a new context (see the Syntax Summary for an overview of all the cool stuff you can do).